-Miva supports Full Page Caching using Redis, an in-memory data store that allows pages to be served quickly without being regenerated on every request.
+Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 When a page is cached, Miva stores the fully rendered HTML in Redis.
-Future requests for that page can be served directly from Redis instead of rebuilding the page through templates and database queries.
+Future requests for the same cached page can be served from Redis instead of rebuilding the page through templates and database queries.

 For more information about Redis visit: https://redis.io/topics/introduction